b-lukaszuk/nim_luzne_zadanka/book1/ch05/README.md

 > Ask a user for their height and weight.
 Calculate their BMI.
 Report them the
 > BMI value and the category.

+## Task 2

+Original exercise number: 2

+> [...] your program asks a user for a starting number.
+> Print the resulting
+Collatz
+> sequence.

 # Usage example

 ## Compilation